Best Times to Visit Vladivostok, Russia

 Marshrutka (Minibus)

 Marshrutkas are ubiquitous and inexpensive minibuses that crisscross Vladivostok.
-They're a great option for reaching areas not served by trams or buses, offering a local experience.
-Routes are extensive, but not always clearly marked.
+They're a great way to reach areas not served by trams or buses, offering a more local experience.
+Routes are displayed on the windshield, but it's helpful to know your Cyrillic alphabet.

 Tram